jaypeepeep/jaypeepeep/README.md

 # 👋 Hello, I'm JP

 Welcome to my GitHub profile!
-I'm a passionate software developer based in Philippines.
+I'm a passionate Software Developer based in Philippines.
 Here you'll find my projects, contributions, and a bit more about my work and interests.

 ## 📝 About Me